marafiq/adnanrafiq/blog/2023-10-22-develop-intuitive-understanding-of-middleware-in-asp-net8/index.md

 ## Build your own Middleware Pipeline Using the ASP.NET 8 Approach

-Copy the below code in a console application and run it.
-It would be best if you debug it to understand the flow.
+Are you wondering how the ASP.NET 8 actually coded the middleware pipeline?
+Yes.
-It builds a custom middleware pipeline, which behaves exactly like the ASP.NET 8 pipeline.
+The Best way to learn is to build your own, which behaves exactly like the ASP.NET 8 pipeline.
+I have provided a sample code below which builds a middleware pipeline for you to debug and understand the flow even better.
+The code has verbose comments to explain the flow.

 ```csharp title="Build your own Middleware Pipeline"
 // List of middleware functions in the pipeline: